danielzhang3/Portfolio-Optimizer/README.md

 ## Demo Output

-- PDF Report: Please see within examples for/portfolio_analysis (1).pdf for a sample of the generated PDF report
+- PDF Report: Please see within the examples/ folder for samples of the generated PDF report
 - Frontend Display: Please refer to the same examples/ folder for screenshots or UI output generated from the frontend

 ---